The one-loop amplitudes for Higgs + 4 partons with full mass effects: Conclusions

 We have presented analytic results for all helicity amplitudes representing the processes $0 \to g g g g \Higgs$, $0 \to \qb q gg \Higgs$ and $0\to \qb q \qb^\prime q^\prime\Higgs$, where the interaction is mediated by a loop of massive fermions and all dependence on the fermion mass is retained.
 In order to obtain compact results we have used unitarity techniques and also exploited the correspondence between this amplitude and the one in which the massive fermion is replaced by a coloured scalar.
 In order to further simplify our analytic results to the forms presented here we have supplemented this approach by the use of momentum twistors and reconstruction from high-precision numerical evaluations.
 In combination this powerful set of tools rendered this calculation tractable.

 Our results for the amplitudes were checked using an in-house implementation of the $D$-dimensional unitarity method~\cite{Ellis:2008ir} and also against a previous unitarity-based calculation~\cite{Neumann:2016dny}.
 Complete agreement was found at the amplitude level.
 Our results for the squared matrix elements are also in full agreement with those obtained using the code OpenLoops 2~\cite{Buccioni:2019sur}.
 A comparison of the evaluation time of squared matrix elements against both the previous code implemented in MCFM~\cite{Campbell:2011bn,Campbell:2015qma,Campbell:2019dru} and OpenLoops 2 indicates a speed-up by at least an order of magnitude over previously-available results.
-A numerical implementation of our results will be distributed via a future release of the code MCFM.
+Our results have been implemented in version 9.1 of the code MCFM\footnote{ The code can be downloaded from {\tt https://mcfm.fnal.gov}.}, that includes a calculation of the full matrix elements for the three partonic processes under consideration.
+Results are given in the subdirectory {\tt MCFM-9.1/src/ggHgg\_mass} of that release and the result for a particular equation can be found by searching for the text ``Implementation''; every file that gives the result for an integral coefficient contains a comment of the form:

-These results will be useful for improving calculations of the $\Higgs+$jet process at NLO in the full theory.
+The results of this paper will be useful for improving calculations of the $\Higgs+$jet process at NLO in the full theory.
 The analytic forms presented here will also be useful in their own right, for understanding the structure of gauge-theory amplitudes.
 In particular the simplification of our results due to the choice of effective pentagon integral coefficients may have deeper origins that remain to be explored.